Analysis Officer at Consumer Scotland

 JOB SUMMARY

 Consumer Scotland is the statutory body for consumers in Scotland.
-Established by the Consumer Scotland Act 2020, it is accountable to the Scottish Parliament.
-Consumer Scotland’s purpose is to improve outcomes for current and future consumers and its strategic objectives are:
+Established by the Consumer Scotland Act 2020, it formally took on its statutory functions and powers on 1 April 2022.
+As a Non-Ministerial Office Consumer Scotland is independent and accountable to the Scottish Parliament.
+The staff of Consumer Scotland are civil servants.

 • reducing harm to consumers in Scotland